 - Kishwaukee River Water Trails: This river’s watershed covers 1,257 square miles across six counties in northern Illinois.
 The Kishwaukee has some of the highest quality aquatic habitat of the 10 trails, offering chances for paddlers of all skill levels to view wildlife.

-- Nippersink Creek Water Trail: This water trail is an excellent way to experience the landscapes of Hackmatack National Wildlife Refuge in McHenry County.
-With high quality wetlands and gentle waters, the Nippersink offers an easy and scenic trail.
+- Nippersink Creek Water Trail: This easy, scenic water trail is an excellent way to experience the landscapes of Hackmatack National Wildlife Refuge in McHenry County.

 - Salt Creek Water Trails: Salt Creek Water Trails connect DuPage and Cook counties.
 Open paddling is available on Forest Preserves of Cook County’s Busse Lake, and the water trail begins below the lake’s dam, passing through high quality natural areas such as the Dorothy and Sam Dean Nature Sanctuary.